roeger/icaps25.github.io/content/organization/paper_classification_system.md

   - Planning and scheduling problems are described rigorously in terms of a suitably defined axiomatic theory.
 The axioms of this theory provide the building blocks to establish the existence (or non-existence) of solutions.
 This topic encompasses research formulated on frameworks such as, but not exclusively, PDDL, RDDL, Markov Decision Processes, Transition
-  Systems and Automata, etc. and methodologies as diverse as Heuristic Search and Dynamic Programming, Boolean Satisfiability, Discrete and Continuous Optimization, etc.
+  Systems and Automata, Graph Theory, etc. and methodologies as diverse as Heuristic Search and Dynamic Programming, Boolean Satisfiability, Discrete and Continuous Optimization, etc.
 - Machine Learning
   - Applications of the theory and algorithms of Machine Learning to the representation and solution of planning and scheduling problems.
-This is a wide-ranging topic that covers Reinforcement Learning, Representation Learning, applications of Large Language Model technology, etc. We expect submissions to this topic to formulate their assumptions in a rigorous fashion, connected to existing mathematical formulations of planning and scheduling problems.
+This is a wide-ranging topic that covers Reinforcement Learning, Representation Learning, integrations of or with Large Language Model technology, etc. We expect submissions to this topic to formulate their assumptions in a rigorous fashion, connected to existing mathematical formulations of planning and scheduling problems.
 Novel formulations are welcome, and in that case, it will be expected that the submission contains an articulate and compelling argument based on capabilities of that are either absent in existing methodologies and formulations.